Frequently Asked Questions about Comprehensive Individualized Assessment for Children and Teens

 • When accommodations are needed for school or standardized tests.

-Often times, children and young adults with learning differences or difficulty focusing their attention need accommodations in school and on standardized tests in order to do their best or demonstrate their full potential.
-In these cases assessment with education, psychological and/o neuropsychological assessment tools is generally required by the organizations that publish and administer these standardized tests.
+Often, children and young adults with learning differences or difficulty focusing their attention need accommodations in school and on standardized tests to do their best or demonstrate their full potential.
+In these cases, assessment with education, psychological and/or neuropsychological assessment tools is generally required by the organizations that publish and administer these standardized tests.
 Examples of standardized tests include the SAT, GRE, MCAT or LSAT.
-A comprehensive test report is generally required in order for students to be eligible for needed accommodations.
+A comprehensive test report is generally required for students to be eligible for needed accommodations.

 3. What if my child/teen doesn’t do well on the tests?

 The word “test” brings up thoughts of schools and grades and doing well or poorly.
 That is not how these “tests” work.
-There are no right or wrong answers.
-The tests (which psychologists prefer to call “assessment instruments”) are designed to find out about how you or your child/teen functions.
+Sometimes there are no right or wrong answers.
+The tests (which psychologists prefer to call “assessment instruments”) are designed to find out about how you or your child functions.
 For example, they might provide information about how your child/teen is best able to learn, whether they have sufficient coping resources, or how they respond to stress.

 4. What are Comprehensive Individualized Assessment sessions like?

 There are a vast number of assessment instruments or tests, each designed to look at a different aspect of a person’s functioning or to answer a different type of question.
 When you or your child comes in for a comprehensive individualized assessment it is often because you; your child’s teacher; or your child’s physician, psychologist, or other health-care provider has questions or concerns which need to be addressed.
-The psychologist doing the assessment will try to determine what the specific concerns are and will select an appropriate group of instruments (called a test battery) based on that information.
+The assessment specialist will try to determine what the specific concerns are and will select an appropriate group of instruments (called a test battery) based on that information.
 These instruments come in a variety of forms.
-Some are pencil and paper tests in which your child will answer lots of True/False questions about themself.
+Some are pencil and paper tests in which your child/teen will answer lots of True/False questions about themselves.
 Others are more “hands-on” and ask that they organize pictures or work with puzzles.
-In some, the psychologist will ask lots of questions, or they might be asked to respond to cues on a computer screen or make up stories to go along with pictures they are shown.
+In some, the assessment specialist will ask lots of questions, or the child might be asked to respond to cues on a computer screen or make up stories to go along with pictures they are shown.

 5. What are some reasons to have my child/teen tested?

 There are many reasons for a comprehensive individualized assessment.
 Some possible reasons are listed below.
-If you have a question about whether or not you or your child/teen should have an assessment completed, don’t hesitate to call and discuss your concerns further.
+If you have a question about whether you or your child should have an assessment completed, don’t hesitate to call and discuss your concerns further.

 • Academic struggles, poor grades despite significant effort